intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 $ sudo cpupower frequency-set -g performance
 ```

+Swan is able to perform automatic checks for file descriptors, DDoS protection and power control.

 #### Misc

 In general, look at all running processes at the mutilate master, agents and on the target machine.
 Try to reduce the number of processes running at any time to reduce the likelihood of interference.